 Contrary to popular belief, ‘Tabby’ is not a breed of cat.
 Instead, it describes a specific type of colouration that appears in many different breeds.
-But if you’re looking for Tabby cat pet insurance, you’ll find it through Pet Insurance Australia.
+But if you’re looking for pet insurance for Tabby cats, you’ll find it through Pet Insurance Australia.
 We insure a wide variety of breeds, regardless of their coat and colouration.

 The Tabby colouration is definitely one of the most common seen in the cat world.
 Many wildcats have variations of this pattern.
 In fact, some geneticists suggest that the tabby pattern descends directly from the African wildcat, which is one of the domestic cat’s direct ancestors.